All Episodes

 I think we're getting hosed by both guys.

-Now it's not apples and apples, because here's what I mean.
+Now, it's not apples and apples, because here's what I mean.

-In the case of President Obama, please, please, you know he has always favored legal equality for gay marriage.
+In the case of President Obama, please, please, you know, he has always favored legal equality for gay marriage.

 Always, always, always.

-In terms of Governor Romney, who is is clearly way more pro-life now than he was when he was running against Ted Kennedy.
+In terms of Governor Romney, who is clearly way more pro-life now than he was when he was running against Ted Kennedy.

-I might not give him any.
+I might not give them any.

 If you change your mind about something and you go from being wrong to being right, only thing I want to tell you is good for you.